ryanmaugv1/Tachyon/README.md

     - [ ] Write all docmentations in detail
     - [ ] Tachyon IDE
     - [ ] Linter & Editor plugins

+# Want to make your own programming langauge?
+I have created a youtube tutorial on how to recreate this language from scratch all in python you can find it [here](https://www.youtube.com/playlist?list=PLP7hn9TNf1CEl8A8jQfZSRYcgUIqBhIJU)

 # Author